reactjs/react.dev/src/content/reference/react/use-client.md

 Back to the question of `FancyText`, we see that the component definition does _not_ have a `'use client'` directive and it has two callsites.

 The callsite of `FancyText` as a child of `App`, marks that usage as a Server Component as root components are always Server Components.
-When `FancyText` is imported and called under `InspirationGenerator`, that callsite of `FancyText` is a Client Component as `InspirationGenerator` is a Client Component since it contains a `'use client'` directive.
+When `FancyText` is imported and called under `InspirationGenerator`, that callsite of `FancyText` is a Client Component as `InspirationGenerator` contains a `'use client'` directive.

 This means that the component definition for `FancyText` will both be evaluated on the server and also downloaded by the client to render its Client Component usage.